The Short Route to London (1889): A North German Lloyd Brochure on Luxury Ocean Travel and Global Routes

 List of Foreign Gold, Silver and Bank Notes

-Their equivalent in American money, intrinsic value, without regard to the rate of exchange.
+Their equivalent in American money, intrinsic value, without regard to the exchange rate.

 Great Britain